Research

 Accreditation panel at work

-An accreditation review panel interviewing educators.
+An accreditation panel interviewing educators.
 Photo courtesy of Wiep Koehoorn

 Approach

-My research approach combines philosophy of science with insights from social psychology and sociology, and my own fieldwork into the practices of review panels.
-I examine first-hand how review panellists work: how they assess (self-evaluation) reports and other documents, their exchanges with educators and fellow panel members during campus visitations – and finally, how a review panel reaches a collective verdict about an institute’s or a programme’s quality.
+To understand the work of panels, I examine how they work: how they assess (self-evaluation) reports and other documents, how they exchange views with educators and fellow panel members during campus visitations – and finally, how a review panel reaches a collective verdict about an institute’s or a programme’s quality.

 Supervision